dstar55/100-words-design-patterns-java/_drafts/Facade.md

 ###  <a id="Story"></a>Story

-Facade hides the complexities of the system and provides an interface to the client from where the client can access the system.
+Facade hides the complexity of the system and provides an interface to the client from where the client can access the system.

 You want to organize a marriage reception with dinner for 100 people.
 So in order to organize such event, you need to find and decorate a hall where the event will happen, then you need to find a music, organize flowers, send invitations and so on and so on.

-If this to much for you than you can find event manager and tell him that you need a hall decorated with flowers, dinner for 100 people, and need a good music troop to play music while the reception is going on.
+If this is to much for you than you can find event manager which will organize event for you.

 This is a typical example for Facade.